 The podcast 🎧

-Trend "format" always, the podcast allows improving the memorization of the information.
-It also has the advantage of being "consumed" without physically mobilizing the listener (e.g., listening on transport, during a gym session, getting ready in the morning, cleaning up at home, etc.).
+Always a trendy format, the podcast improves the memorization of the information.
+It also has the advantage of being able to be "consumed" without physically mobilizing the listener (e.g., listening on transport, during a gym session, getting ready in the morning, cleaning up at home, etc.).
 This characteristic positions it as a medium that conveys an image of efficiency.
-Enjoyable to exploit if your product/service is also positioned in this niche.
+You might want to exploit if your product/service is also positioned in this niche.

 As a Nielsen study suggests, the profile of podcast listeners is also (overall) more senior than for other media.
-That may also reach higher management levels than those to which sales ops have regular access and thus multiply the points of contact in the company.
+That may also reach higher management levels than those to which Sales Ops usually have access and thus multiply the points of contact in the company.

 Three formats, three audiences, three chances to hit your target.

-NB: A strategy that pays off yet remains little practiced if we believe the difficulty we encountered in providing you with an example...
+NB: this strategy pays off yet remains little practiced if we believe the difficulty we encountered in providing you with an example...
 Have you declined an episode of a B2B podcast in video and text versions?
 Send us enough to update our article!

 What about you?